odkr/pandoc-refheadstyle/man/pandoc-refheadstyle.rst

 metadata field ``reference-header-style`` to the name of a style of your choice.
 If the style does not exist, it will be created.

-``pandoc-refheadstyle`` identifies the reference section header as the first element, starting from the end of the document, that meets all of the following three criteria:

-    1. It's one of the last five top-level elements of the document.
-    2. It's a level-one header.
-    3. It's header text is the one set in ``reference-section-title``.
+By fiat, a reference section header is any header that has the ID 'bibliography' and the header text set in ``reference-section-title``.

-A reference section header that was inserted by ``pandoc-citeproc`` will meet all of those criteria.
+(A header inserted by ``pandoc-citeproc`` will meet these criteria.)

 LICENSE